 Wellness programming is varied and takes into consideration the principles of equity, diversity, inclusivity, and accessibility.
 Activities may align with personal goals and can be directly connected to your established care-plan.
 As a result, your primary counsellor may recommend activities deemed to support your goals or activity may be a requirement of the treatment program, with tracking and participation recorded, allowing for outcomes to be measured accordingly.

 The Trauma and Resiliency program acknowledges the link between trauma and substance use.
 The emphasis is to co-create a safe space for people to develop the stabilization skills needed to begin to process trauma and initiate post traumatic growth.
-The program spans the second half of a person’s in-residence primary treatment journey with the first 8 weeks of their return to the community.
+The rehabilitation program spans the second half of a person’s in-residence primary treatment journey with the first 8 weeks of their return to the community.
 The focus is on experiencing trauma and finding safety.
 This can include somatic work involving breath and body awareness, connection work involving other people, animals, or the natural world, and process work involving journaling, art, or creative movement.
 Participants are encouraged to explore and develop modalities, which are a fit for them.

 Belonging to a community that fosters continual learning, growth, and service to others is important to graduates of the Pacifica treatment program.
 Our Alumni Services allow community members an opportunity to discover more about themselves, their potential, and their individual recovery experience by co-creating and maintaining connections with others who share a similar path.